Top 5 Design Principles of Display Advertising

 The general rule is your color palette should be minimal; you can pick two or three main colors that you can use in ads.
 If you use an entire rainbow of colors, the viewer won’t know what to focus on.
 A couple of contrasting colors make the important point stand out.
 You have to make your color choice wisely, as it will greatly impact the audience.
 Check out the detailed guide about color combinations in display ads.

-Typography is another design element that can draw your attention to critical information, like the speech bubbles in a comic book, for instance.
-Many prominent designers suggest that the most important thing to consider in a design is typography.
-However, great visuals you come up with; if your audience couldn’t understand your message, they won’t click on your ad.
+Typography is another design element that can draw your attention to critical information, like the speech bubbles in a comic book.
+Many prominent designers suggest that typography is the most important thing to consider in a design.
+However, great visuals you come up with; if your audience can’t understand your message, they won’t click on your ad.

 The typeface is also influential.
 There are plenty of fonts that you can incorporate, but that doesn’t mean you should use a bunch of vague fonts in your display ads.

 Again you can form a hierarchy with different, complementary typefaces.
 Use unusual fonts for the essential information you want to convey.
 A more traditional font can be incorporated to add information.
 You can also use the bold typeface where you want the copy to stand out.